 Following on from the superb article featuring John le Carré celebrating why we should learn German, and the fantastic buzz this gave to language teachers around the country, ALL wanted to join the celebration of all things German.

-We have compiled a few highlights below on why you should learn German, where to start your journey as a German learner, how you can give your classroom a boost as a teacher of German, and how you might introduce German to learners in your school.
+Here we highlight why people should learn German, where to start your journey as a German learner, how you can give your classroom a boost as a teacher of German, and how you might introduce German to learners in your school.

 Journalist and broadcaster, Rosie Goldsmith, wrote a piece on the value of learning German for ALL’s flagship publication Languages Today and we thought there was no time like the present to bring this to you again.

-ALL has reached into its rich source of articles featured in its German Language Zone, Deutsch: Lehren and Lernen to showcase a fresh look at Nicola McLelland’s insight on why we have been learning German in the UK, looking right back to 1600.
+Take a look at Nicola McLelland’s insight on why we have been learning German in the UK, looking right back to 1600.

 WHY LEARN GERMAN?